TalhaIsrar/Memory_Protection_Codes/src/hsiao_code/README.md

 | `10110`  | 11              | Bit 11 (D6) corrupted |
 | `11001`  | 12              | Bit 12 (D7) corrupted |

-* If syndrome ≠ 0000 and overall parity (P0) incorrect, it's a single-bit error — correctable.
+* If syndrome = 00000, it means there is no error.
-* If syndrome ≠ 0000 but P0 is correct, it's a double-bit error — detectable only.
+* If syndrome ≠ 00000 and number of 1's in syndrome is odd, it is a single bit error — correctable.
-* If syndrome = 0000 but P0 is incorrect, it's a error in the parity bit — correctable.
+* If syndrome ≠ 00000 and number of 1's in syndrome is even, it is a double bit error — detectable.

 ---